 How does it work?

-The AGP bus has a width of 32 bits and functions at a full bus speed compared to the normal PCI.
-AGP specifies mainly for the Protocol, Electrical and Mechanical part of the bus and uses 1.5 or 3.3 Volt signals.
+The AGP bus has a width of 32 bits and works at a full bus speed compared to the normal PCI.
+AGP specifies mainly for the Protocol, Electrical, and Mechanical parts of the bus and uses 1.5 or 3.3 Volt signals.
 If installed on a Pentium II motherboard, the AGP can run up to 66 MHz with a minimum bandwidth of 254.3 MB/s.

 - AGP 1x uses a 3.3/1.5 V signal swing over a bandwidth of 266MB/s